xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     CONSTRAINT PK_ShipHistory_ShipHistoryId PRIMARY KEY CLUSTERED (ShipHistoryId ASC) )
 ```
-The sql code creates a new `Ship` table record, and a new `ShipHistory` table record, and returns created ship id into the application.
+The SQL code creates a new `Ship` table record, and a new `ShipHistory` table record, and returns created ship id into the application.

 The source code of this application is [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/LegacyWebFormsApp), SQL scripts [here](https://github.com/xhafan/legacy-to-coreddd/tree/master/src/DatabaseScripts).
 To open the solution, you will need [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/) or higher and [.NET Core 2.1](https://www.microsoft.com/net/download) or higher.
 The solution uses a SQL Server LocalDB database.
 Here's how to [install SQL Server LocalDB](https://stackoverflow.com/questions/42774739/how-to-install-localdb-2016-along-with-visual-studio-2017).
 You need to manually create two databases `Legacy` and `LegacyTest`, the application will automatically build the database using SQL scripts using [DatabaseBuilder](https://github.com/xhafan/databasebuilder/wiki).